vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Reset the seccomp profile to the default value, i.e.
   `/run/osctl/configs/lxc/common.seccomp`.

+`ct set apparmor` *id* *profile*
+  Configure AppArmor profile name to use for this container.
+The new profile will be used after the container is restarted.

+`ct unset apparmor` *id*
+  Reset the AppArmor profile to the default value, i.e.
+  `lxc-container-default-cgns`.

 `ct set cpu-limit` *id* *limit*
   Configure CFS bandwidth control cgroup parameters to enforce CPU limit. *limit* represents maximum CPU usage in percents, e.g. `100` means the container can